centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 ### Authenticate the hacluster user to the cluster's members

 A user called **hacluster** has been automatically created when you installed Pacemaker and Corosync.
-This user will run the Corosync and Pacemaker processes on all 3 members of the cluster.
+This user will run the Corosync and Pacemaker processes on all 5 members of the cluster.
-For the sake of simplicity, the **hacluster** user will be assigned the same password on both central nodes and on the quorum device.
+For the sake of simplicity, the **hacluster** user will be assigned the same password on both central nodes, on both database servers and on the quorum device.
 Run the following command on each machine and set the password you want.

 ```bash
 passwd hacluster
 ```

-Now that all members of the cluster (both central nodes and the quorum device server) share the same password, run this command **only on one of the central nodes** in order to authenticate the **hacluster** user to all members of the cluster.
+Now that all members of the cluster (both central nodes, both database nodes and the quorum device server) share the same password, run this command **only on one of the central nodes** in order to authenticate the **hacluster** user to all members of the cluster.

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">